 Combining multiple projects, even when owned by different parties, into the same RFP has been shown to decrease costs because it generates greater developer interest that is due to the larger total project size and requires less developer overhead per project.
 You should plan on reaching out to other entities considering solar projects in your area to discuss aggregation.

-Read RMI’s blog post on reducing costs through aggregation for rural electric cooperatives, lessons from aggregation, and the Better Cities’ report on Innovation through Aggregation.
+Read RMI’s blog posts on reducing costs through aggregation for rural electric cooperatives and lessons from aggregation, in addition to the Better Cities’ report Innovation Through Aggregation.
 As the project manager, you should issue a competitive RFP as discussed previously.